Eupatorium compositifolium

 It is closely related to Eupatorium capillifolium and Eupatorium leptophyllum and some authors consider all of them to be varieties of E. capillifolium.
 However, E. compositifolium is not as tall as E. capillifolium and is found in drier areas.

 Because it is not grazed by livestock, and mostly not eaten by wildlife, it is considered undesirable in places like pastures and controlled by means such as herbicides.

+Distribution and habitat

+Eupatorium compositifolium is found northeast in North Carolina south to South Florida and west to southeast Oklahoma and Texas.
+It grows on Longleaf pine sandhills and exposed riverbanks and in sandy disturbed areas and drawdown zones.